Trump Environmental Rollback Spurs Mining Near Okefenokee

 Ingle said his mining project still needs state-level permits from Georgia’s Environmental Protection Division.
 The agency said Twin Pines has five applications pending, three of them dealing with regulation of state waters.

-The company’s initial proposal last year said Twin Pines ultimately plans to expand its mining operation near the Okefenokee to cover 12,000 acres (4,856 hectares).
+The company’s initial proposal last year said Twin Pines ultimately plans to expand its mining operation near the Okefenokee to cover 12,000 acres.
 Asked Tuesday if that was still the case, Ingle replied: “It would be premature to say what might come next.”

 “If this were to play out in a similar way across the entire thousands of acres, what you would see is a significant impact to the Okefenokee,” said Gisler, the environmental attorney.
 "When you’re talking about a refuge that is a wetland, allowing a free pass to destroy wetlands all around it is a recipe for disaster.”